fulltimeforce/.github/profile/README.md

 - 🤝 We’re looking to help **American & Canadian Startups** to achieve their Software Development goals

-- 📝 We're regularly write articles on Medium [https://medium.com/@fulltimeforce](https://medium.com/@fulltimeforce)
+- 📝 We're regularly writing articles on Medium [https://medium.com/@fulltimeforce](https://medium.com/@fulltimeforce)

 - 💬 Ask us about **How to develop a Startup MVP from scratch**